derekenos/derekenos.com-generator/README.md

 ```

-The generated output files are written to the `site/` directory.
+The generated output files will be written to the `site/` directory.

 #### Execute a development build and launch the server